Kurukshetra district: Ancient sites

-bricks and pre-Mughal glazed ware, ruins of late medieval fortification, hauz of lakhauri bricks plastered with lime.
+bricks and pre-Mughal Empire glazed ware, ruins of late medieval fortification, hauz of lakhauri bricks plastered with lime.

 Bhai Lakhi Shah Banjara Baoli at Ishargarh, 7 km north of Pipli bus stand on NH-44 Grand Trunk Road, was constructed by Bhai Lakhi Rai Banjara.
 See also Stepwells of Haryana.

 Gita Mahotsav

 Kurukshetra is not just the land known as the land of Mahabharta; it is also known for the Philosophy of Life and Karma given to Arjuna by Lord Krishna.
 For more than 2000 years now, Srimad Bhagawad Gita has emerged as the one scripture which is free from the tags of religions and communities.
 It is equally reverend all over the world for the message of Selfless Karma which is much relevant in all ages.

 Kurukshetra has been celebrating Gita Mahotsav (Gita Jayanti).
 For long it was known as Kurukshetra Utsav.
 In 2016, the Haryana Government decided to give it a global fervor and organised annual International Gita Mahotsav at Kurukshetra from 1 December to 11 December.
 The Gita Jayanti was celebrated on 10 December as per the traditional calendar.
 In 2016, over 1 million people visited the events.